-Our Master of Science (M.S.) degree in Higher Education Administration will prepare you for a variety of mid-level careers in public and private colleges and universities.
+Our fully online Master of Science (M.S.) degree in Higher Education Administration will prepare you for a variety of mid-level careers in public and private colleges and universities.
 Career opportunities in the field of higher education administration include:

 Courses are designed to ground you in the theoretical framework necessary to guide current and future study and career development in higher education.
 An internship adds practical experience to the learning process.

 12 semester hours